Friendships in Sobriety

 Sometimes, the people who step up will surprise you.
 Family members, coworkers, or even old friends you thought were gone may reenter your life in a new, supportive way.
 For me, my family showed up in ways I didn’t expect—they were just grateful to see me okay.

-4. Faith + Trust in God Bringing the Right People Into Your Life
+4. Faith + Trust in Your Higher Power for Bringing the Right People Into Your Life

 I’ve come to see friendships in terms of reason, season, and lifetime.
 Not everyone is meant to stay forever—and that’s okay.
 The ones who are meant to stay will.

-Through my faith, I’ve learned to trust that God provides the right people at the right time.
-Community, encouragement, and safe relationships are His gifts.
+Through my spiritualty and faith, I’ve learned to trust that the right people are provided at the right time.
+Community, encouragement, and safe relationships are gifts.
 Where I once thought I needed a huge group of friends to feel loved, I’ve found freedom in valuing quality over quantity.

 People will be drawn to you for who you truly are, and not everyone will fit into your life.
 When you accept that, peace and security follow.
 As Proverbs 27:17 reminds us: “As iron sharpens iron, so one person sharpens another.”

-We don’t walk this journey alone—God places people in our path for a reason.
+We don’t walk this journey alone—people are placed in our path for a reason.